Discover how to build your freelance writer website in just two hours.

 c) Connect your new website with your social media profiles

-d) Optimize your website, so it actually gets you clients
+d) Optimize your website, so it gets you clients

 Six best examples of freelance writer websites for your inspiration